 “Follow me.”
 This was a common way Jesus called people to be his disciples.
 But what exactly did he mean?
 Disciples are students who attach themselves to a specific teacher or leader.
 Both Mormonism and Christianity agree so far.

 Jesus’ substitutionary death is not emphasized in Mormonism.
 In fact, even though sometimes it talks about Jesus dying for us, it effectively nullifies it.
-One of Mormonism’s top leaders, President Dieter F. Uchtdorf, did it again at last Fall’s General Conference.
+One of Mormonism’s top leaders, President Dieter F. Uchtdorf, did that at the 2017 Fall General Conference.
 In his talk, he talked about being Christ’s disciples and following Jesus.
 His whole talk, however, was about keeping the commandments.
 Here is just one example: “No one else is responsible for your personal journey.
 The Savior will help you and prepare the way before you, but the commitment to follow Him and keep His commandments must come from you.
 That is your sole burden, your sole privilege.
 This is your great adventure.
 Please heed the call of your Savior.
 Follow Him” (Ensign, November 2017, p.
 24).
 Not once, in his entire talk, did he mention Jesus’ atoning work!
-Rather it was all about their work – their keeping the commandments.
+Rather it was all about their work—their keeping the commandments.

 There are many Mormons who have given up trying.
 There are others who are still trying but are plodding along, heavily burdened.
 Be warned: many won’t let you see their struggle as they will put on a happy face.
 Don’t be misled.
 Many are truly hurting.
 Share with them the wonderful truth of Jesus, the Savior, who did it all for them.
 And let the Holy Spirit do the rest.